Create a record in ServiceNow from a Smartsheet row

 - Junction: Check Severity Column - Checks the value in the Severity column, which compares a static value (e.g., High) with a data reference (i.e., the cell value in the Severity column from the Get Row module).
 If the value in the data reference matches the static value, the workflow follows the path to create a ServiceNow record.
 Any other value results in the opposite path, which stops the workflow.

 - ServiceNow: Create Record - Creates a record on a specific ServiceNow table.
 You need a table name to direct where the record should be created.
 The Key and Value fields in this module pull references from the Get Row module and put the column values for the Details, Request, and Severity columns into your ServiceNow record fields.
-You will need to rename the Key values in this module to match where you want that data to appear in your ServiceNow record.
+You must rename the Key values in this module to match where you want that data to appear in your ServiceNow record.

 - Smartsheet: Update Row - Uses the number in the data reference from the created record.
 Then, it inserts the value into the ServiceNow Record ID field in the Smartsheet sheet.
 Once this value appears in your sheet, it means the workflow has run successfully and has the ID to locate your record in ServiceNow.